 In this article, learn about 10 approaches that may help increase metabolism.

 The body relies on balance and regularity.
-Eating at consistent times may help maintain metabolic balance.

 Some people skip meals as a way to lose weight.
 However, this can negatively impact metabolism.
 Eating meals that are not filling can have the same effect.